syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Tags.md

 * align: Specifies the alignment of the text inside the table cell
-* backgroundcolor: Specifies a background color for the specified cell
+* background color: Specifies a background color for the specified cell
 * column span: Spans the cell to the specified number of columns.
 This is used in merging the columns in the table.
-* height:Specifiescustom height for the cells
+* height:Specifies custom height for the cells
 * no wrap: Extends the text inside a particular cell into a single line.
 This display extends the width of the cell according to the contents inside it.
 * row span: Extends the height of the cell to the specified number of rows.
 This is helpful in custom merging the rows of the given cell.
 * vertical align: Determines the vertical alignment of the text inside the table cell